opentensor/developer-docs/docs/evm-tutorials/convert-h160-to-ss58.md

 import { InstallPartial } from "./_install.mdx";
 import { CreatePartial } from "./_create-mm-wallet.mdx";

 # Convert Ethereum (H160) Address to Substrate (SS58)

 This tutorial demonstrates how to convert between Ethereum (H160) and Substrate (SS58) addresses in the Bittensor EVM environment.

 When working with Bittensor's EVM implementation, you may need to convert between Ethereum-style addresses (H160) and Substrate-style addresses (SS58).
 This is particularly useful when interacting with both EVM and native Substrate functionality.

-This conversion is particularly useful when:
-- Interacting with both EVM and native Substrate contracts
-- Managing accounts that need to work across both environments
-- Verifying addresses across different address formats
-- Integrating EVM-based applications with native Bittensor functionality

 ## Procedure